 Mink are active mainly at night and are active year-round, except for brief intervals during periods of low temperature or heavy snow.
 Then they may hole up in a den for a day or more.
 Male mink have large home ranges and travel widely, sometimes covering many miles of shoreline.
 Females have smaller ranges and tend to be relatively sedentary during the breeding season.

-Mink are shoreline dwellers and their 1 basic habitat requirement is a suitable permanent water area.
+Mink are shoreline dwellers and their one basic habitat requirement is a suitable permanent water area.
 This may be a stream, river, pond, marsh, swamp, or lake.
 Waters with good populations of fish, frogs, and aquatic invertebrates and with brushy or grassy ungrazed shorelines provide the best mink habitat.
 Mink use many den sites in the course of their travels and the availability of adequate den sites is a very important habitat consideration.
 These may be muskrat houses, bank burrows, holes, crevices, log jams, or abandoned beaver lodges.

 The mink is strictly carnivorous.
 Because of its semiaquatic habits, it obtains about as much food on land as in water.
 Mink are opportunistic feeders with a diet that includes mice and rats, frogs, fish, rabbits, reptiles, crayfish, muskrats, squirrels, insects, birds, and eggs.